Cyanide poisoning: Fires

 The República Cromañón nightclub fire broke out in Buenos Aires, Argentina on 30 December 2004, killing 194 people and leaving at least 1,492 injured.
 Most of the victims died from inhaling poisonous gases, including carbon monoxide.
 After the fire, the technical institution INTI found that the level of toxicity due to the materials and volume of the building was 225 ppm of cyanide in the air.
 A lethal dose for rats is between 150 ppm and 220 ppm, meaning the air in the building was highly toxic.

 On 27 January 2013, a fire at the Kiss nightclub in the city of Santa Maria, in the south of Brazil, caused the poisoning of hundreds of young people by cyanide released by the combustion of soundproofing foam made with polyurethane.
-By March 2013, 245 fatalities were confirmed.
+By March 2013, 242 fatalities were confirmed.
+It is the deadliest fire incident involving cyanide poisoning.